MSc in Translation Technology

-Students on this course take modules including Software Development, Translation Technology, Localisation, Audio Visual Translation and Computerised Terminology.
+Students on this course take modules including Software Development, Translation Technology, Localisation, Audio Visual Translation, Digital Methods in Language and Discourse and Computerised Terminology.

 The MSc in Translation Technology at DCU is a member of the prestigious European Masters in Translation (EMT) Network established by the Directorate-General for Translation at the European Commission.
 This has established the MSc programme as one of the most prestigious in Europe.
-DCU is the only university on the island of Ireland to be awarded this quality label.
 For more information see: https://ec.europa.eu/info/european-masters-translation-emt_en

 The MSc in Translation Technology: